Coconut Panna Cotta

 Yes, you can make panna cotta with coconut cream.
 It will have a richer and creamier mouthfeel and may set more firmly due to the extra fat contained in coconut cream.

 This recipe for coconut panna cotta isn’t vegan because it uses gelatin powder as the setting agent.
-You can substitute agar agar for the gelatin powder if you are looking for a vegan coconut panna cotta.
+You can substitute agar agar for the gelatin powder if you want a vegan coconut panna cotta.

 Serving Suggestions

-But if you’re in the mood for something more why not try raspberry compote or blueberry compote?
+But if you’re in the mood for something more, why not try raspberry compote or blueberry compote?
 Cherry sauce and lemon curd are also wonderful with this Italian dessert.
-Which ever way you serve this Coconut Panna Cotta, you’re sure to receive compliments and rave reviews!
+Regardless of the way you serve this Coconut Panna Cotta, you’re sure to receive compliments and rave reviews!

 Made this recipe?